digitalearthafrica/deafrica-sandbox-notebooks/README.md

 The repository is based around the following directory structure (from simple to increasingly complex applications):

-1. [Beginners_guide](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Beginners_guide): *Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot and interact with DEA data*
+1. [Beginners_guide](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Beginners_guide): *Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot and interact with DE Africa data*

-2. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/update-readme/DCAL): *The notebooks in this folder have been transitioned from the ARDC to work on the DE Africa platform.
+2. [DCAL](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/update-readme/DCAL): *The notebooks in this folder have been transitioned from the Africa Regional Data Cube (ARDC) to work on the DE Africa platform.
 They retain all the functionality of the ARDC implementations of these notebooks.*

-3. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DEA's satellite datasets and derived products, including how to load each dataset and any special features of the data*
+3. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DE Africa's satellite datasets and derived products, including how to load each dataset and any special features of the data*

 4. [Frequently_used_code](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Frequently_used_code): *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DE Africa and open-source software*